Guenoc

 offered everyone, and like W.F.
 Detert he knew the rancho was not a

 possession to be thought of without the respect it deserved.
-When it was determined

 was a cattle drive from the ranch headquarters to the Neil Range where the